-You can use the built-in Idera and industry standard policy templates to further harden your SQL Server security model.
+You can use the IDERA and industry standard policy templates built in to IDERA SQL Secure to further harden your SQL Server security model.
 By creating policies from these templates, you can enforce consistent security settings across your enterprise and proactively assess when and where vulnerabilities exist.
 You can also customize new policies based on these templates to further address your specific security needs.